 The fair value of the private debt and equity and unlisted real estate investee funds fluctuates in response to changes in specific assumptions for that particular investee as determined by the external manager.
 Although the Fund believes its estimates of fair value in Level 3 are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value and net assets attributable to holders of redeemable units.
-The following table shows how the net assets attributable to holders of redeemable units would change if the valuation of the private equity and private debt investments were calculated by adjusting the respective net assets and debt by 10%
+The following table shows how the net assets attributable to holders of redeemable units would change if the valuation of the direct private equity, direct private debt, and unlisted real estate investee funds were calculated by adjusting the respective net assets and debt by 10%.